How to Submit a Hardship Appeal After Refusing the Alcohol Breath Test

 It’s your responsibility to get your order to the SOS within seven days of the order being signed by the judge.
 You must wait for the SOS to process your order before you can drive, even though the judge has already signed the order.
 The SOS has an online system called the Driver Appeal Integrated System (DAIS) which allows people to file their orders online and track the progress of their order.
 Click here to create a log in.

 By law, the SOS has 21 days to process your order or appeal the judge’s decision.
-If you’re caught driving before your order is process, you will face additional penalties.
+If you’re caught driving before your order is process, you’ll face additional penalties.
 Therefore, it’s vital for you to remain patient and wait for the order to be processed.

 Sarah Tarockoff is one of the paralegals at The Law Offices of Barton Morris.
 She earned a Paralegal Certificate from Oakland Community College in 2015 and graduated from Oakland University in 2013 with a Bachelor of Arts degree in Psychology and a concentration in criminal justice.
 She completed internships at the 52-3 District Court where she aided probation officers in the Probation Department and at Bernstein & Bernstein, where she worked closely with attorneys and paralegals on various litigation-related matters.